libp2p/specs/peer-ids/peer-ids.md

 ## Peer Ids

-Here is the process by which we generate peer id's based on the public/private keypairs described above:
+Here is the process by which we generate peer ids based on the public keys described above:

   1. Encode the public key into the protobuf.
   2. Serialize the protobuf containing the public key into bytes using the [canonical protobuf encoding](https://developers.google.com/protocol-buffers/docs/encoding).